 Before focusing on the applications, we need to look at the utility that allows them to communicate.
 To understand this utility, we need to explain the fundamental concepts this program attempts to simulate.

-which consist of an audio capture device (usually a microphone), an audio playback device (usually speakers or headphones), an audio recording device (single- or multi-track recorders), and a series of filters; the sound is picked up by the capture device, and then sent through the filters to end up in the recording device and/or the playback devices.
+Traditionally, audio was handled by analog components; these are electrical devices that use circuits to adjust the signal passing through them.
+Each component has inputs, outputs, or even both.
+You simply use cables to connect the output of one device into the input of another device.
+In this way, you create signal chains which consist of an audio capture device (usually a microphone), an audio playback device (usually speakers or headphones), an audio recording device (single- or multi-track recorders), and a series of filters; the sound is picked up by the capture device, and then sent through the filters to end up in the recording device and/or the playback devices.

 Additionally, through the use of the Musical Instrument Device Interface (MIDI), the MIDI Time Code (MTC) evolved; this technology allows all MIDI devices to share their timelines, so that when you play something from a certain place, all MTC-compatible devices will set their timers to that exact spot so that all MIDI devices will remain synchronized.

 In Linux, these paradigms are maintained through the server application known as "JACK," which stands for "Jack Audio Connection Kit."
 Yes, that was intentional.
 No, I had nothing to do with it.
 Yes, someone fancies themselves a comedian.

 All joking aside, this server attempts to simulate those two technologies inside the computer.